KappaNerdd/ADRENALINE-RUSH/README.md

 ## THE NERD
 - [Nerd.](https://bsky.app/profile/kappanerd.bsky.social) - Yo.
 I do everything lol.
 Call me an amalgamation.
 - Saiyan - My first cat that kept me in this world and gave me motivation
+- Luna - One of my girly cats
+- Solar - One of my girly cats

 ## THE CREW
 - [Huisti](https://x.com/Huisti785) - Spanish (Español) Translation